 - Advanced Features: Get firmware apprises, cloud printing, and mobile apps online.

-- A Functional Brother Printer Setup: Verify if your printer is WiFi compatible.
+- A Working Brother Printer Setup: Verify whether WiFi is compatible with your printer.

-- Setting up the device: Make use of a computer, tablet, or smartphone to link.
+- Configuring the device: Use a computer, tablet, or smartphone to establish a connection.

-- Strong WiFi Signal: Place the printer adjacent to the router to avoid connection issues.
+- Strong WiFi Signal: To prevent connection problems, position the printer close to the router.

 How To Connect My Brother Printer To Wifi